Big Pharma may have to reveal government deals in WHO's draft pandemic rules

 The agreement is at an early stage and likely to change in the course of negotiations with member states and other stakeholders.
 The draft will be presented to them in full in a meeting on Friday, after being circulated earlier in the week.

-The document is vague about what would happen if countries who sign up do not stick to its rules and if companies don't comply.
+The document is vague about what would happen if countries that sign up do not stick to its rules and if companies do not comply.
 The U.N. agency cannot force companies to follow its rules.

-The proposal may also face resistance from the drug industry after its meteoric race to develop vaccines and treatments, which were critical tools in controlling the virus which has killed more than 6.5 million people worldwide.
+The proposal may face resistance from the drug industry after its meteoric race to develop vaccines and treatments that proved to be critical tools in controlling the virus which has killed more than 6.5 million people worldwide.

-Pfizer PFE.N and its partner BioNTech 22UAy.DE, Moderna MRNA.O and AstraZeneca AZN.L tested, developed and launched vaccines less than a year after the virus first emerged in China in December 2019.
+Pfizer PFE.N and its partner BioNTech 22UAy.DE, Moderna MRNA.O and AstraZeneca AZN.L tested, developed and launched vaccines less than a year after the virus first emerged in China in late 2019.

-Thomas Cueni, Director General, International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), said the draft was an "important milestone", but added that it was important not to undermine how pharmaceutical companies innovate and to protect their intellectual property (IP).
+Thomas Cueni, director general for the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), said the draft was an "important milestone", but added that it was important not to undermine how pharmaceutical companies innovate and to protect their intellectual property (IP).

 The draft recognises the importance of IP but says there needs to be better mechanisms for sharing expertise so more companies can produce vaccines and drugs during a crisis.